mechpen/mechpen.github.io/src/posts/2020-04-27-cfs-group/index.md

 So `p1` gets ~$11%$ less CPU time and `p2` gets ~$11%$ more CPU time.
 The test for this example is [here](priority-tests.html#test-1).

-*Example 2:* One CPU with 4 running processes, from `p1` to `p4`.
-All
+**Example 2:** One CPU with 4 running processes, from `p1` to `p4`.
-processes have the default weight.
+All processes have the default weight.
 The CPU run times are

 $$t_1 = t_2 = t_3 = t_4 = 0.25T$$

-When the weight of `p1` changed from 1024 to 820 (from nice 0 to nice1), their CPU run times are
+When the weight of `p1` changed from 1024 to 820 (from nice 0 to nice1), their CPU run times become

 $$t_1 = \frac{820}{820+3\times1024}T \approx 0.2107T,\quad t_2 = t_3 =
 t_4 = \frac{1024}{820+3\times1024}T \approx 0.2631T$$